emard/ulx3s/README.md

 [Schematics](/doc/schematics.pdf) is mostly complete.
 [PCB v1.7 is produced](/pic/ulx3st-real.jpg)
-and big things work like USB-JTAG,
+Important board features already work like
-SDRAM, SDCARD, HDMI, FLASH, RTC, I2C, OLED, AUDIO, ADC but there are issues, luckily most can be fixed by [Upgrading PCB v1.7](/doc/pcb-v1.7-upgrade.md).
+USB-JTAG, SDRAM, SDCARD, HDMI, FLASH, RTC, I2C, OLED, AUDIO, ADC, 433.92MHz US2 can be used to plug USB-PS/2 combo keyboard but US2 feature as USB host/device is not tested.
-USB2 and 433.92MHz antenna are currently untested.
+There are known issues, luckily most can be fixed by [Upgrading PCB v1.7](/doc/pcb-v1.7-upgrade.md).

 3D preview